- Approach to compounding technique.

 As interest rates increase, compounding interest also increases, which means if you want a large sum of money, interest rates must be high.
 This is achieved by compounding in shorter periods.

-We will start to talk about the compounding technique by how to convert the simple interest to compound interest after a period of one year, then change the period of compounding to include fewer times than a year.
-If we have a linear function that is represented by a line with equation y=mx+c, where m is the slope and c is the intersecting height with the Y-axis The slope is constant.
+We will start to discuss the compounding technique by converting the simple interest to compound interest after one year and then changing the period of compounding to include fewer times than a year.
+If we have a linear function represented by a line with equation y=mx+c, where m is the slope and c isย the intersecting heightย with the Y-axis, the slope is constant.

 The difference between ordinates is equal to (i*P0*n), where n=1.